Truman State University’s Greenwood Center Project

 Repurposing a Historic Community Building into Northeast Missouri’s First Interprofessional Autism Center

-The former Greenwood Elementary School, a treasured historical community building in Kirksville, Mo., will be the future site of the Missouri’s first inter-professional center north of I-70 dedicated to serving those with autism and other neurodevelopmental disorders.
+The former Greenwood Elementary School, a treasured community building in Kirksville, is being converted to a facility dedicated to serving those with autism and other neurodevelopmental disorders.

 About the Greenwood Center Project

-In the fall of 2015, a plan was launched to convert the building to an inter-professional center designed to provide in-depth, interdisciplinary assessment and intervention for children with autism or suspected autism as well as other neurodevelopmental disorders.
+In the fall of 2015, Truman launched a plan to convert the building to an interprofessional center designed to provide in-depth, interdisciplinary assessment and intervention for children with autism or suspected autism as well as other neurodevelopmental disorders.
 The plan received strong bipartisan support from state legislators and the governor during the 2016 legislative session.
 In August 2016, the Truman State University Board of Governors approved the architectural services of Mackey Mitchell for the Greenwood Center Project.